cloudflare/wildebeest/README.md

 * [Zero Trust Access](https://www.cloudflare.com/en-gb/products/zero-trust/access/) to handle user authentication and SSO on [any identity provider](https://developers.cloudflare.com/cloudflare-one/identity/idp-integration/).
 * [Images](https://www.cloudflare.com/en-gb/products/cloudflare-images/) for media handling.

-Most of out products offer a [generous free plan](https://www.cloudflare.com/en-gb/plans/) that allows our users to try them for personal or hobby projects that aren’t business-critical.
+Most of our products offer a [generous free plan](https://www.cloudflare.com/en-gb/plans/) that allows our users to try them for personal or hobby projects that aren’t business-critical.
 However you need to activate one of the ***Images*** plans.

 ### Images plan